Roux-en-Y Gastric Bypass Surgery

 UW Health's Medical and Surgical Weight Management surgery team performs gastric bypass or Roux-en-Y surgery, the most common surgery in the U.S. This procedure may be done either through an open approach (large incision) or via the more common laparoscopic approach.

 The Roux-en-Y Gastric Bypass Surgery Procedure

-During the operation, surgical staplers are used to create a small pouch at the top of the stomach.
-A segment of the small intestine (the jejunum) is then attached to this pouch.
-Food, therefore, bypasses most of the stomach and the first part of the small intestine (the duodenum).
+During the operation, surgical staples are used to create a small pouch at the top of the stomach.
+A segment of the small intestine is then attached to this pouch.

 Benefits of Roux-en-Y Gastric Bypass

 The Roux-en-Y gastric bypass operation helps you lose weight by: